arg1998/arg1998.github.io/src/pages/blog/nextjs-on-github-pages/content.md

 ```

 #### _Custom Rendering_
 Markdown rendering is great but it is just another component.
-It is possible to render very interesting things in an article (or anywhere in the website honestly) like interactive charts, simple games, HTML frames, videos, etc. For custom component that require a log of data to be fetched (imagine an interactive data visualizer), we can prompt the user if they want to load the necessary data and only upon user's permission, we LAZY load the data, do the computation, cache the result and display it.
+It is possible to render very interesting things in an article (or anywhere in the website honestly) like interactive charts, simple games, HTML frames, videos, etc. For custom component that require a lot of data to be fetched (imagine an interactive data visualizer), we can prompt the user if they want to load the necessary data and only upon user's permission, we LAZY load the data, do the computation, cache the result and display it.